tutrilla/startup/README.md

 - Restricts functionality based on authentication

+## Startup WebSocket Deliverable

+For this deliverable, I added the WebSocket functionality

+- The Backend chat page listens for WebSocket connections

+- The frontend establishes the WebSocket connections

+- Messages are sent over WebSocket connections

+- The messages for chat are displayed in the chat tab

 ## Midterm Study Guide

 1. In the following code, what does the link element do?